Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Normalized Wolfe certificate

-In this case, we call $\mcal P$ an $\brbra{\iota,\nu}$-$\Wcer$ for $f$ at point $\bar{y}$. \end{defn} $\Wcer$ is firstly introduced by~\cite{zhang2025linearly}, the $\Wcer$ extends the classical gradient-norm criterion to {\pws} objectives by quantifying the maximal normalized decrease of a piecewise-linear surrogate model.
+In this case, we call $\mcal P$ an $\brbra{\iota,\nu}$ normalized Wolfe certificate for $f$ at point $\bar{y}$. \end{defn} Zhang and Sra~\cite{zhang2025linearly} introduced the $\Wcer$ as a natural extension of the classical gradient-norm criterion to {\pws} objectives by quantifying the maximal normalized decrease of a cutting plane model.
 This model is constructed from multiple supporting hyperplanes evaluated within an $\iota$-neighborhood of the current iterate, and the resulting certificate can be computed using only a first-order oracle.

+Similar to the gradient norm in smooth optimization, the $\Wcer$ exhibits a comparable property: $\Wcer$ provides a trustworthy lower bound on the optimum $f^{*}$ under the QG condition, which is demonstrated in the following Proposition~\ref{prop:W_certificate_lower_bound}.